 Bunker Play - Step by Step Guide

 - Choose the right club (See our recommended sand wedge here)

-Finally, don't forget to rake!
+Finally, don't forget to rake the bunker!